Arthur Povey: Post-war life

 A place at the Tonbridge Nursery became available in 1919, and Povey joined the facility.
-He played Second XI cricket in 1920 before making four first-class appearances for Kent the following season, making his debut against Northamptonshire in late May, although he did not keep wicket.
-Scores of 21 and seven, both not out, as a lower order batsman, saw him retain his place in the side for the team's next match, and he replaced Jack Hubble as wicket-keeper for two matches later in the season.
+He played Second XI cricket in 1920 before making four first-class appearances for Kent the following season, debuting against Northamptonshire in late May, although he did not keep wicket.
+Scores of 21 and seven, both not out as a lower order batsman, saw him retain his place in the side for the team's next match, and he replaced Jack Hubble as wicket-keeper for two matches later in the season.

-Although Huish had retired, with Hubble and George Wood, both of whom were better batsmen than Povey, in the Kent side Povey's opportunities were very limited, and he played in only one more match for the First XI, a June 1922 fixture against Yorkshire at Headingley.
-The emergence of Les Ames as another wicket-keeper in 1924 saw Povey released from the Nursery at the end of the season and he played no more cricket for Kent sides.
+Although Huish had retired, with Hubble and George Wood- both of whom were better batsmen than Povey- in the Kent side, Povey's opportunities were very limited.
+He played in only one more match for the First XI, a June 1922 fixture against Yorkshire at Headingley.
+The emergence of Les Ames as another wicket-keeper in 1924 saw Povey released from the Nursery at the end of the season, and he played no more cricket for Kent sides.

 The following year, Povey joined Tonbridge School as the cricket professional, coaching young cricketers and umpiring matches.
 He spent 20 years working at the school and was considered a popular and "much-loved" coach.
 He had married Agnes Paice in 1916, and was due to retire in December 1946.
-The Tonbridgian believed that this caused Povey to become depressed and he hung himself on the school grounds in February 1946.
+The Tonbridgian believed that this caused Povey to become depressed and he died by suicide on the school grounds in February 1946.
 He was aged 59.